How to Fix Detergent not dispensing on GE GFW650SSNWW (Front Load)

 Can I run my GE front load washer if the dispenser isn’t working?

-Yes, you can temporarily add detergent directly into the drum, but this is not a long-term solution.
-Address the dispenser issue promptly to avoid poor wash results.
+Yes, you can temporarily add detergent directly into the drum, but this isn’t a long-term solution.
+It’s important to address the dispenser issue promptly to avoid poor wash results.

 Do I need a technician to fix the detergent dispenser on the GFW650SSNWW?

-Not always — cleaning the dispenser drawer and unclogging the inlet holes is a simple DIY fix.
-However, if the dispenser solenoid or actuator is faulty, professional repair may be needed.
+Not necessarily — cleaning the dispenser drawer and unclogging the inlet holes is a straightforward DIY fix.
+However, if the dispenser solenoid or actuator is faulty, professional repair may be required.